2021-03-01

 -

-Just as efficient: both pairs and tuples have roughly the same representation in memory (the exact same if you discount allignment differences).
+Just as efficient: both pairs and tuples have roughly the same representation in memory (the exact same if you discount allignment differences and reordering of fields).

 -